Agkura/InfiniteLoop/README.md

 ![edit-dropdown-demo](/docs/images/edit-dropdown.png)

 ### *Search*
-The search bar creates a new tab upon completion and returns all questions that have relevant content across the title, body content and answers.
+The search bar creates a new tab upon completion and returns all questions that have relevant content across the title, body content and/or answers.

 #### *Upvote and Downvote*
 The ability to upvote and downvote answers and questions brings attention to the merits and/or lack of usefulness for answers while creating awareness for more intriguing questions.
 The trending section is not based off of the attached vote score: